 Offering educational programs is an offshoot to book researching and writing.
 Captain Rick offers several one-hour educational and travelogue programs.
 He has developed history programs on Ulysses S. Grant, Harry Truman, Clara Barton, John P. O'Neill and others.
 Two of his other educational programs are ‘The Underground Railroad,’ and ‘The Trail of Tears.’
 His three regional travelogue programs are, ‘Exploring Florida’s Big Bend Gulf Coast,’ ‘The Ohio River in American History,’ and ‘Discovering the Tidal Potomac River.’

-In St. Petersburg Florida, Rick is a past president of two Toastmasters Clubs, an active member of his local gym, a member of the Bay Area Professional Writers Guild, and his church’s ‘Hand-in-Hand-with-Haiti’ Committee.
+In St. Petersburg Florida, Rick is a member of the Bay Area Professional Writers Guild (past Treasurer), and past president of two Toastmasters Clubs, and past member of his church’s ‘Hand-in-Hand-with-Haiti’ Committee.